Machu Picchu: Geography

-The city sits in a saddle between the two mountains Machu Picchu and Huayna Picchu, with a view down two valleys and a nearly impassable mountain at its back.
+The city sits in a saddle between the two mountains, Machu Picchu and Huayna Picchu, with a view down two valleys and a nearly impassable mountain at its back.
 The bedrock is dominantly granite with smaller occurrences of granodiorite plus local dikes of peridotite and serpentine.
 The agricultural terraces, covering about 4.9 ha, complemented the site's architecture and protected against runoff and erosion.
 Constructed with stone retaining walls and well-drained topsoil, the terraces were built using deeper strata and stone chips to enhance drainage and ensure stability.
-Two high-altitude routes from Machu Picchu cross the mountains back to Cusco, one through the Sun Gate, and the other across the Inca bridge.
-Both could have been blocked easily, should invaders have approached along them.
+At least ten Inka roads link the city with nearby monuments; the principal approach is through Inti Punku (Sun Gate), and another key route runs across the Inka Bridge to the Ahobamba basin and Llaqtapata.
+Contemporary accounts note local maintenance of these paths and their convergence on the site, which complicates interpretations of Machu Picchu as completely isolated.

 Machu Picchu and other sites in the area are built over earthquake faults.
 According to research conducted in 2019, this may not be a coincidence: "[o]ne simple answer, researchers now suggest, is that that's [earthquake faults] where building materials for the site—large amounts of already fractured rock—were readily available."